jllodra/cmod3/readme.md

 * Play/Stop could be the same button.
 * Adding an AnalyserNode could enable fft visualization.
 * Volume control using a GainNode.
+* Choose a Nectarine stream among a list of streams.

 ## Versions